andrea-berling/lispv/README.md

 This is a Typescript project and is comprised of 4 main packages:

-- `src/riscv`: an implementation of a simulator for a risc cpu.
+- `src/riscv`: an implementation of a simulator for a riscv cpu.
 - `src/parser`: a context-free-grammar parser combinator library.
 - `src/lang`: a lisp programming language, comprehensive of an interpreter and a compiler.
-- `frontend`: a vue application that let the user play with the language, and the simulator.
+- `frontend`: a vue application that let the user play with the language, and the simulator (TODO).

-With Node installed on your system you can run unit tests with:
+With Node.js installed on your system you can run unit tests with:

 ```bash
 npm install -g pnpm